velteyn/EclipseTrader/README.md

     *   Open the `org.eclipsetrader.releng/eclipsetrader.target` file.
     *   Wait for Eclipse to resolve all dependencies.
 Once it's finished, click **Set as Target Platform** in the top-right corner of the editor.
     *   This may take a few minutes as Eclipse downloads all the necessary plugins.
+    *   Set Java Compiler compliance level to Java 1.8 and select that for JREs (temporary but HELP ME to move to Java 21/25 tkz)

 3.  **Launch the Application from the IDE**:
     * Open `org.eclipsetrader.releng/eclipsetrader.product`.